miklevin/MikeLev.in/_posts/2023-05-17-you-don-t-know-oz-the-way-i-know-oz.md

 saber-toothed cats or saber-toothed fish or saber-toothed dinosaurs, saber-toothed reptiles or even saber-toothed whales.

 Think on that.
-Do you know what a saber-toothedness is?
+Do you know what the trait of saber-toothedness actually is?
 Do you know what capability that one little tweak in your DNA gives you?
 It gives you the ability to kill your prey with a single bite.
 It's a game-changer.

 That's why it spontaneously re-evolves.
 Think that's tied to just our DNA in particular?
 Thing that's a uniquely Earthly phenomenon?
 Think again.
 If